 - Jesus could not have survived Roman crucifixion.
 The Roman procedures ensured the person was dead, and if a soldier bungled a crucifixion, he was sentenced to death. .

 - The soldiers did not bother to break the legs of Jesus.
 Why?
 It was obvious to them He was already dead.
 (John 19:31-33).

 - An eye witness saw blood and water come out of the side of Jesus when a Roman soldier pierced His side with a spear (John 19:34-35).
-This indicates, according to medical experts (also see above), that the spear punctured not only his lung, but probably his heart also.
+This indicates, according to medical experts (see the quote from the AMA above), that the spear punctured not only his lung, but probably his heart also, ensuring death.